DBC-Lab/Brain_MRI_Enhancement/README.md

     res = matcher.Execute(img, temp)
     return res

-   3. Test:
+   2. Run the test:

-    python2 Reconstruction_test.py   # for local installation of Caffe
+    # For a local installation of Caffe:
+    python2 Reconstruction_test.py

-    dpython Reconstruction_test_docker.py  # for Docker installation of Caffe
+    # For a Docker-based installation of Caffe:
+    dpython Reconstruction_test_docker.py

 ## System requirements: